shaongitbd/onuze/UPLOADS_API.md

-# SecureThread - Uploads API Endpoints
+# Onuze - Uploads API Endpoints

-This document describes the available API endpoints for uploading media files in the SecureThread application.
+This document describes the available API endpoints for uploading media files in the Onuze application.

 ## Core Upload Endpoints